hsivonen/encoding_rs/README.md

 ### 0.4.1

-* Avoid allocating an excessively long buffer when decoding without replacement.
+* Avoid allocating an excessively long buffers in non-streaming decode.
+* Fix the behavior of ISO-2022-JP and replacement decoders near the end of the output buffer.

 ### 0.4.0